maistra/istio-operator/README.md

 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

-### Running on the cluster
+### Deploying the operator
-1. Deploy the operator to the cluster:
+Deploy the operator to the cluster:
 ```sh
 make deploy
 ```